hidekatsu-izuno/wmf2svg/README.md

 ## History

+- 2021-06-30: Fix a bug that occured when using Symbol type fonts.
 - 2018-11-24: Changed to gradle build system.
 - 2015-07-04: wmf2svg now requires Java 6.0 or later.
 - 2014-07-19: Fixed pie method bug.